androidthings/contrib-drivers/zxsensor/README.md

 ZX Sensor driver for Android Things
 ===================================

-This driver supports speaker and piezo buzzer peripherals using the PWM protocol.
+This driver supports ZXSensor peripherals using the I2C and UART protocols.

 NOTE: these drivers are not production-ready.
 They are offered as sample implementations of Android Things user space drivers for common peripherals